BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 ## Berkeley Lab internal Notes: (REMOVE_NOTES before submission)
+  - REMOVE_NOTE_TODO_DECISION: Need to decide the thread semantics
+  - REMOVE_NOTE_TODO_DECISION: Are we going to have Caffeine be thread safe?
+Have a thread safety option?
+Is it a build time option? or runtime?
+        Dan advocates having a thread-safety option that is build time.
+  - Do we need to add any discussion of what it would look like when code has mixed OpenMP and Coarray Fortran?

   - Search for REMOVE_NOTE_TODO_DECISION to find locations where specific decisions/options are outlined, but not yet made.
   - Search for, resolve, and remove all REMOVE_NOTE and REMOVE_NOTE_TODO_DECISIONS before finalizing this document.